yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication-transactional.md

 - Global ordering guarantee.
 Transactions are visible on the target side in the order they were committed on source.

-Due to the asynchronous nature of xCluster replication, this deployment comes with non-zero recovery point objective (RPO) in the case of the source universe outage.
+Due to the asynchronous nature of xCluster replication, this deployment comes with non-zero recovery point objective (RPO) in the case of a source universe outage.
 The actual value depends on the replication lag, which in turn depends on the network characteristics between the regions.

 The recovery time objective (RTO) is very low, as it only depends on the applications switching their connections from one universe to another.
 Applications should be designed in such a way that the switch happens as quickly as possible.